 Other information that must be included within a Government Request for Proposal (RFP)

-- Security Requirements: The Federal Acquisition Regulation (FAR) requires that a Department of Defense (DD) Form 254 be incorporated in each classified contract, and the National Industrial Security Operating Manual (NISPOM) (4-103a) requires that a DD 254 be issued by the government with each Invitation for Bid, Request for Proposal (RFP), or Request for Quote (ROQ).
+- Security Requirements: The Federal Acquisition Regulation (FAR) requires that a Department of Defense (DD) Form 254 be incorporated in each classified contract, and the National Industrial Security Operating Manual (NISPOM) (4-103a) requires that the government issue a DD 254 with each Invitation for Bid, Request for Proposal (RFP), or Request for Quote (ROQ).
 The DD Form 254 provides to the contractor (or a subcontractor) the security requirements and the classification guidance that would be necessary to perform on a classified contract.

 - Software Content: Software is addressed in the Request for Proposal (RFP) in order to solicit proposals that provide the information to support an effective Government evaluation and identification of strengths, deficiencies, uncertainties, weaknesses, and risks related to software.
 See Software RFP Content

-- Information Assurance: Every acquisition program should include language in its RFP that addresses Information Assurance (IA) requirements for a contractor.
+- Information Assurance: Every acquisition program should include language in its RFP that addresses a contractor’s Information Assurance (IA) requirements.
 These requirements should be clearly and unambiguously articulated to potential offerors and what is expected from them in terms of compliance and performance.

 Step 4: Submit for Review (Government and/or Industry Review)

-Once a draft RFP has been approved by the stakeholder.
-There is the option to submit that draft RFP for government and industry comments.
-This is a good way to get an understanding if the RFP is communicating the needs appropriately with Industry.
+Once the stakeholder has approved a draft RFP.
+Submitting that draft RFP for government and industry comments is possible.
+This is a good way to understand if the RFP is communicating the needs appropriately with Industry.
 This will help eliminate any confusion when the finalized RFP is released.

 Step 5: Finalize the Request for Proposal (RFP)